apple/foundationdb/documentation/sphinx/source/backups.rst

   Sets new duration for the backup's currently active snapshot, in seconds, relative to the start of the snapshot.

 ``--verify_uid <UID>``
   Specifies a UID to verify against the BackupUID of the running backup.
-If provided, the UID is verified in the same transaction which sets the new backup parameters.
+If provided, the UID is verified in the same transaction which sets the new backup parameters (if the UID matches).

 .. program:: fdbbackup abort